-Your method of data analysis will depend upon the type of data you have collected (Step 7).
+Your method of data analysis will depend upon the type of data you have collected.

 Qualitative Data Analysis

-Although methods of analysis can vary greatly e.g. discourse analysis or grounded theory, the following steps are common in qualitative data analysis:
+Although methods of qualitative analysis vary greatly, e.g. discourse analysis or grounded theory, the following steps are common:

 - Familiarisation with the data through repeated reading or listening

 - Organisation and indexing of data for easy retrieval and identification, either by hand or using a dedicated piece of software, e.g. NVivo

 - Development of theory and incorporation of pre-existing knowledge